 And now with the Green movement afoot, solar panels are as popular as ever.
 After evaluating my yacht’s energy consumption, it was obvious that we must make some changes to be able to survive during and after the SHTF.

 So a couple of years ago, I set out to research them and determine how to buy and install one; boy was I was in for a shock.

-You can find many retail suppliers online that will sell you a solar panel but nowhere could I find a detailed description of how to determine what to buy and how to install it; much less aboard a yacht.
+You can find many retail suppliers online that will sell you a solar panel, but nowhere could I find a detailed description of how to determine what to buy and how to install it; much less aboard a yacht.
 So these articles were born as I made my way through the process, thus, was a truly a learn-as-you-go article.

 If you are thinking about installing one at your home versus on a boat, the principles are still the same.

-What Is a Solar Panel and How Do They Work?
+What Is a Solar Panel, and How Do They Work?

-Solar panels are in theory any panel that uses the sun’s thermal energy to produce electricity.
+Solar panels are, in theory, any panel that uses the sun’s thermal energy to produce electricity.
 A solar panel can be a photovoltaic panel, the industry term for a panel design that produces electricity from the rays of the sun.

-Despite the category of solar panel being discussed, almost all solar panels are flat.
+Despite the category of solar panels being discussed, almost all solar panels are flat.
 This is because the face of the panel needs to be at a 90-degree angle from the sun’s rays for the most favorable angle to absorb the sun’s rays.